 Even the "meat cleansing" robots fit in - they don't have enough processing power to reach these conclusions.
 Because they're also too stupid to realize adding mass to a solar sail would mess with its controls.

 When Schlock is guarding Runt SuperSoldier Xinchub, the "keeping an eye on you" gag isn't just a one shot pun.
 It's also a subtle warning against trying to escape: Schlock's way of saying to Xinchub "I may not know everything that you can do with your new body, but you don't know everything I can do either."

 Osiri is thought to be a device capable of holding a Pa'anuri.
 Later on, it's discovered to be capable of creating them.
 So it begs the question: Is this a bug or a feature?

 Invoked in-universe during the "Broken Wind" arc.
 The team realizes that the Eina-Afa station would have taken the raw materials of several solar systems to create.
 The sheer scale of engineering and resource harvesting required boggles everyone's mind.
-And the realization that there is or was someone out there with the technological capability to grind entire star systems down into basic elements and re-process them like this fills them with cosmic dread.
+And the realization that there is or was someone out there with the technological capability to grind entire star systems down into basic elements and re-process them like this - and the wherewithal to actually do it - fills them with cosmic dread.
 One team member equates it to finding a spent shotgun shell the size of a house; somewhere there's a gun out there that big, and someone has fired it at least once.